sahidrajaansari/SummifyAi-an-automatic-text-summarizer/README.md

      ```

 ## Usage
-1. Ensure that both the backend and frontend servers are running.
+1. Ensure both the backend and frontend servers are running.
 2. Open your browser and navigate to `http://localhost:3000` to access the SummifyAI web application.
 3. Authenticate using Clerk and start summarizing your text data.